Optimal displacement detection of arbitrarily-shaped levitated dielectric objects using optical radiation: Numerical methods

 SCUFF-EM (\textbf{S}urface \textbf{CU}rrent/\textbf{F}ield \textbf{F}ormulation of \textbf{E}lectro\textbf{M}agnetism) is an open-source implementation of the surface integral equation/boundary-element method (SIE/BEM) to solve electromagnetic scattering problems~\cite{Reid2015,Reid2018}.
 Starting with a known geometry in some medium (this could be a vacuum, a fluid, or a gas) and illuminating the geometry with some known incident EM field, we can use these techniques to find the unknown scattered field.
 As a numerical solver, the scatterer must be discretized.
 We mesh the object we are interested in using a set of roughly equal triangles.
 Each interior edge of the mesh is given a basis function $\vec{f}_n(\vec{r})$ which represents the surface currents~\cite{Wilton1980}.
 These basis functions are used to solve the following linear system,

-where $\mathbf{\Gamma}^{AB}$ is the $3\times 3$ Dyadic Green's function giving the field of type $A$ from the surface current of type $B$, $\vec{E}^\text{inc}$ is the incident electric field, and $\vec{k}$ is a vector of the surface current expansion vectors $k_n$.
+where $\mathbf{\Gamma}^{AB}$ is the $3\times 3$ Dyadic Green's function giving the field of type $A$ from the surface current of type $B$, $\vec{E}^\text{inc}$ is the incident electric field.
+The elements of the vector $\vec{k}$ are the coefficients $k_n$ of the surface-current basis functions $\vec{f}_n$.
 The scattered electric and magnetic fields at a point $\vec{r}$ are given by,

 respectively~\cite{Reid2012}.